Epaphroditus Ransom: Governor of Michigan and later life

 In 1848, Ransom resigned from the court after being elected governor, and was the first governor to be inaugurated in Lansing, Michigan, after the state capitol moved there from Detroit.
 During his term as governor, the first telegraph line from New York City to Detroit was completed and the first message sent on March 1.

 There were two notable immigrations to the state during his administration.
 A group of Dutch immigrants came to western Michigan, led by Rev. Van Raalte, of the Dutch Reformed Church.
 They founded the city of Holland, Michigan and later established Hope College.
 James Jesse Strang led the other immigration, consisting of a faction of Mormon followers.
 They settled on Beaver Island in northern Lake Michigan.
 Strang founded a kingdom there with a capital, St. James named for himself.
 Strang was even elected to the state legislature twice, but anti-Mormon sentiment and his totalitarian rule of the island led to his assassination.

 Because of Ransom's strong anti-slavery position, the state Democratic Party did not re-nominate him for governor in 1850.
 He was elected again to the state legislature in 1853 and 1854.

-He was also the first president of the Michigan Agricultural Society, which was instrumental in the creation of both the Michigan State Fair and Michigan State University.
+Ransom was the first president of the Michigan Agricultural Society, which was instrumental in the creation of both the Michigan State Fair and Michigan State University.
 He served as regent of the University of Michigan from 1850 to 1852 and was a co-founder of the village of Augusta, Michigan.

 His private business ventures were ruined by the Panic of 1855, and in 1857, Ransom accepted appointment from U.S. President James Buchanan as receiver of the public monies for the Osage Land Office in Fort Scott, Kansas.